Sometimes that feels like an oxymoron to me.

 This website contains affiliate links- meaning that if you follow a link to something I recommend, I might receive a small commission at no extra cost to you.
 I only recommend products I love!
 More info here.

-All verses are the NIV translation unless stated otherwise.
+All verses are in the NIV translation unless stated otherwise.

 Why health matters